Reverse geocode coordinates and return sf objects

 About geometry types

-with points_only = FALSE, multiple geometry types may be returned.
+With points_only = FALSE, multiple geometry types may be returned.

 See also

-Reverse geocoding coordinates:
+Reverse geocoding functions:

 reverse_geo_lite()